sg2012/sg2012.github.io/_posts/2025-05-20-placeholder.md

 He was showering for perhaps the first time in a week and a half.
 When he walked out of the bathroom door, the bat hit him in the side of the face, caving in his orbital bone and making his eye bulge out of the socket.
 The second hit was delivered when he lay on the floor screaming and partially blinded.
 This one took out his left premolar and the entire row of front teeth with a viscious crack.
 The hit after this took most of the bottom teeth as well.

-He choked on the blood and broken little bones with their roots which had been dislodged from his skull.
+He choked.
+Not just on blood, but on the calcified detritus of himself—roots, teeth, fragments of his skull.

 Luckily, he was still alive and thus felt pain, although his time was perhaps numbered from the brain trauma; there was no doubt some hemorrhaging at this point.
 In other words, she had to make this quick.
 It was important to make the most of the precious resources she had been granted.